The Office of the Information Commissioner (OIC) is a statutory body for the purposes of the:

 Before her appointment as Information Commissioner, Rachael held senior leadership positions across all functions of the Office of the Information Commissioner since 2005.
 Rachael has over 20 years public sector experience, having also worked in various roles within the Queensland State and Commonwealth public service, primarily in strategic and legislative policy.

 Rachael holds a Bachelor of Laws (Honours), Bachelor of Science (AES) and Graduate Certificate in Public Sector Leadership (PSM).

-Louisa holds a Bachelor of Laws and was admitted as a solicitor of the Supreme Court of Queensland in 1990.
+Katie has worked at OIC since 2006, and as an Assistant Information Commissioner from 2010.
+Katie holds a Bachelor of Laws (Hons) and was admitted as a solicitor of the Supreme Court of Queensland in 2004.
+Prior to working at OIC, Katie worked in private practice and in the Supreme Court Registry.

-As RTI Commissioner, Louisa actively promotes and champions the principles and practices of right to information and information privacy in the community and the government sector.
-In her role, Louisa leads the external review team to conduct independent merit reviews of access decisions under the Right to Information Act and Information Privacy Act, including making decisions under the delegated authority of the Information Commissioner.
-Louisa is also part of OIC’s Executive Management Team.
+As Acting RTI Commissioner, Katie and Anna jointly lead the external review team to conduct independent merit reviews of access decisions under the Right to Information Act and Information Privacy Act, including making decisions under the delegated authority of the Information Commissioner.
+Katie and Anna form part of OIC’s Executive Leadership Team.

-Philip Green was appointed to the position of Privacy Commissioner, Office of the Information Commissioner in December 2015.
+Paxton Booth was appointed to the position of Privacy Commissioner, Office of the Information Commissioner in December 2021.